desmos-labs/community-incentive/developers-support-program.md

 ## Format of Support

 Generally speaking, the support will be given as a one-off or monthly grant for an agreed period with a scope of works.
-The grant will be composed of USD equivalent BTC, Atoms and Desmos future tokens.
+The grant will be composed of future Desmos tokens.
 We will discuss the details individually.

 ## Call-to-Action